 These foods will enhance your performance in the gym, and get you more gains.
 Let’s take a look at seven whole foods you can eat to build muscle.

 Eggs contain high-quality protein, healthy fats, and other important nutrients like B vitamins and choline.

 Proteins are made up of amino acids, and eggs provide high amounts of the amino acid leucine, which is particularly important for muscle gain.

 Additionally, B vitamins are critically required for a variety of processes in your body, including energy generation.

 Salmon is an excellent choice for muscle building and overall health.

-Each 3-ounce (85-gram) serving of salmon holds about 17 grams of protein, approximately 2 grams of omega-3 fatty acids, and several essential B vitamins.
+Each 3-ounce (85-gram) serving of salmon holds about 17 grams of protein.
+This is approximately 2 grams of omega-3 fatty acids and several essential B vitamins.

-Omega-3 fatty acids play a vital role in muscular health and may even increase muscle gain during exercise programs.
+Omega-3 fatty acids play a vital role in muscular health.
+They may even increase muscle gain during exercise programs.

-There’s a great reason why chicken breasts are considered a staple for gaining muscle.
+There’s a great reason why chicken breast is considered a staple for gaining muscle.